Prureddy/myPortfolio/README.md

 - **HTML**: Markup language for structuring the web pages.
 - **CSS**: Styling language to enhance the website's appearance.
-- **JavaScript**: Programming language for interactive and dynamic elements.
+- **JavaScript**: Programming language for interactive and dynamic elements.\
+- SCSS also used
 - **[Additional technologies or frameworks]**: node js for mail sending.

 ## Installation